KxSystems/nlp/README.md

 CFLAGS=$(pkg-config --cflags hunspell) LDFLAGS=$(pkg-config --libs hunspell) pip install hunspell==0.5.0
 ```

-At the moment spacy_hunspell does not support installation for windows.
+At the moment `spacy_hunspell` does not support installation for Windows.
 More information can be found at https://github.com/tokestermw/spacy_hunspell

 ## Installation

 Run tests with

 ```bash
 q test.q
 ```

-Place the library file in `$QHOME` and load into a q instance using
+Place the library file in `$QHOME` and load into a q instance:

 ```q
 q)\l nlp/nlp.q